 Generally, when we say that our bones are hurting, the cause can be found in joint pain.
 This is the case with osteoarthritis, for example.

-This pain is produced by the progressive decay of the cartilage in the joints, which makes the bones grind against one another.
+This pain is due to the progressive decay of the cartilage in the joints.
+This makes the bones grind against each other.
 Any joint can be affected by osteoarthritis: shoulders, hands, knees, hips, waist, neck, etc.

 Tips to Alleviate Pain